 Fibernet has 20,000 sq. ft. available in its highly connected (20+ carriers on-net) Silicon Valley colocation data center.

-- Located in the heart of Silicon Valley in San Jose, California
+- Located in the heart of Silicon Valley in Santa Clara, California

 - Great fiber connectivity, 20+ network carriers providing connectivity